 Without a clear intention, your feedback may not serve anyone.

 Jot down the answers to these questions and talk about them with your team before getting started:

-- What part of the customer experience do you want to improve?
-(Onboarding?
-Content marketing?
-Hone in on what part of the customer journey would benefit from customer insights.)
+What part of the customer experience would you like to improve (onboarding, content marketing)?
+Target the aspect of the customer journey that would most benefit from customer insights.

-- Which channel for collecting customer feedback works best for your goals?
+Which customer feedback channel works best for your goals?

 1. Customer feedback surveys

-For these short surveys, you can use tools like Qualaroo (featured above) to ask a simple question or conduct a brief poll, with the goal of generating responses from customers who are active on your website.
+For one-question surveys, you can use a tool like Qualaroo to gauge the response of customers who are already active on your website.